He is always with you

 Our theme for this month: “Take care of yourself”

-Our thought for today: “Create the right conditions”
+Our thought for today: “A life centered around the Word of God”

 God bless,